On two families of Enriques categories over K3 surfaces: Introduction

 \subsection{Acknowledgments}

-The author would like to thank his advisor Laura Pertusi for her consistent guidance throughout the preparation of this article, thank his advisor Paolo Stellari for suggestions and encouragements, thank Shizhuo Zhang for explanations on his works and remarks on this project, thank Alex Perry for helpful comments, and thank Annalisa Grossi and Kuan-Wen Lai for answering the author's questions.
+The author would like to thank his advisor Laura Pertusi for her consistent guidance throughout the preparation of this article, thank his advisor Paolo Stellari for suggestions and encouragement, thank Shizhuo Zhang for explanations on his works and remarks on this article, thank Alex Perry for helpful comments, and thank Yu-Wei Fan, Annalisa Grossi, Kuan-Wen Lai for answering the author's questions.
+Also, the author would like to thank the anonymous referee for careful reading and improvements.